|Neuro ICU, Tampa General Hospital

 Long story short, Graeme spent eight days in two different hospitals.
 The impact of his fall caused a brain bleed and seizures.
 He was in critical condition for a while.
 When he finally woke up, his short-term memory was gone.
 He remembered everything and everybody pre-fall, just nothing we’d talked about five minutes earlier.
-It’s funny now—we told him the helicopter story at least twenty times, and he was always impressed—but what would it mean for his career?
-His phone filled up with anxious messages from clients.
+It’s funny now—we told him the helicopter story at least twenty times, and he was always impressed—but what did it mean for his career?
+His phone filled up with anxious messages.
 Alaine and I scrambled to do his work and ours between hospital shifts.

 |Graeme and his sister, Gayle

 Speaking of driving, let’s go back to the president of Sebring Raceway.
 Wayne Estes called that first night and every day after to check on Graeme.
 I asked if we could leave our van at the track—it was locked, full of camping gear, and the keys were in Graeme’s pocket—until we figured out how to get it home.
 Wayne said not to worry.
 The next morning, his wife appeared at the hospital with a gift bag full of snacks and treats.
 (It fed us for weeks.)
 Rita held out her hand and asked for the key.
 Then, she drove back to Sebring, and she and her husband brought the van north, where Craig and Alaine picked it up.
 That’s eight hours of driving by people we’d never met.
 I’m still in awe of their kindness.